PacktPublishing/D3.js-Quick-Start-Guide/BAR.md

 ## Adjust the height/width of the bars

 Let's create a scale that maps the `count` property of each element in `data` to a visual height for the corresponding bar.
 We'll use a linear scale.
-Remember to map the HEIGHT of the graph to a very low data point and the top of the graph (0 in the range) map to a very high data value:
+Remember to map the `HEIGHT` of the graph to a very low data point and the top of the graph (0 in the range) map to a very high data value.
+Add this code at the bottom of the AJAX callback:

 ```javascript
 var yScale = d3.scaleLinear();